Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v1/docs/EnrollmentPatternsEnrollmentPatternCreateRequest.md

 ### NewEnrollmentPatternsEnrollmentPatternCreateRequest

-`func NewEnrollmentPatternsEnrollmentPatternCreateRequest(template int32, name string, ) *EnrollmentPatternsEnrollmentPatternCreateRequest`
+`func NewEnrollmentPatternsEnrollmentPatternCreateRequest(template int32, name string, policies EnrollmentPatternsEnrollmentPatternPolicyRequest, ) *EnrollmentPatternsEnrollmentPatternCreateRequest`

 NewEnrollmentPatternsEnrollmentPatternCreateRequest instantiates a new EnrollmentPatternsEnrollmentPatternCreateRequest object
 This constructor will assign default values to properties that have it defined,